Philippine National Railways: North–South Commuter Railway

 The North–South Commuter Railway (NSCR) is the latest project to revitalize both the historic North and South Main Lines, particularly sections in the Greater Manila Area.
 First planned in the 1990s, the project's previous incarnations were hounded by funding problems and disagreements.
 It finally came into shape in November 2017 after a resolution of a five-year dispute between the government and a Chinese contractor.
 The NSCR will be a 36 station, 147 km elevated railway system from New Clark City in Capas, Tarlac to Calamba, Laguna.
 It will be the first electrified main line in the country.
-Construction oon the railway began in 2019.
+Construction on the railway began in 2019.
 Once fully completed by 2025, it will accommodate at least 300,000 passengers between Northern Metro Manila and Bulacan alone.
 While the elevated line will be served by electrified trains, the existing lines below will be used for freight trains and/or existing commuter trains.